ABOUT

 Education & Training

-• Bethel University – St. Paul – Bachelor of Arts – Summa Cum Laude
+• Bethel University – St. Paul, MN – Bachelor of Arts – Summa Cum Laude

 Professional Affiliations